Skip to content

 Working pose-to-pose enables animating more elements and layers at once compared to frame-by-frame.
 Well-planned keys clearly communicate the core storytelling poses.
 It allows animators to unleash their creativity on the key acting choices rather than bogged down drawing every frame.

-Comparison Between Straight Ahead and Pose to Pose Animation
+Straight Ahead vs. Pose to Pose Animation

 As these Techniques are both one of the 12 Principles of Animation, they both have their own usage but Animation requires using different techniques and workflows to bring characters and movements to life on screen.
 Two fundamental approaches are straight-ahead action and pose-to-pose.